Legitimate ground-truth-free metrics for deep uncertainty classification scoring: INTRODUCTION

 Even endowed with definitions \eqref{eq:misclassif_error} and \eqref{eq:p_gap}, a major difficulty in UQ is the impossibility to evaluate those in real-world datasets or uncertainty ground truth in general \citep{kong2023tuto}.
 In the supervised learning paradigm, only $\left( \mathbf{x}, y \right)$ pairs are available, leaving the practitioner with no choice but to compute metrics using that test data.
 This paper focuses on the following angle in UQ evaluation: a purely metric based assessment of a UQ scoring function is valid if the metrics are maximized by one of the ground truth definitions \eqref{eq:misclassif_error} and \eqref{eq:p_gap}.
 We prove that one widely used metric in UQ benchmark is maximized by \eqref{eq:misclassif_error}.
 We also introduce a new metric that is is maximized by \eqref{eq:p_gap}.

-To sum up, our contributions are the following: \begin{itemize} \item We provide theoretically grounded evidence that a metric used in most UQ benchmarks is a legitimate way to assess the correctness of the quantified uncertainties even in absence of identified uncertain subsets of data points or distributional hypotheses. \item We shed light on important connections between this metric and other related prior arts. \item We introduce a new metric which is maximized by a different scoring ground truth and offers an alternative standpoint for UQ evaluation. \item We prove that those metrics are actionable tools to identify subsets of data points for which the model reliability is higher. \item We provide an empirical evaluation of the suggested metrics on synthetic data with known scoring ground truth. \item We demonstrate the flexibility and minimalism of the setting in which those metrics can be used in production on real datasets. \end{itemize} The investigated metrics can be generalized to the multi-class case through the usual one-versus-rest extensions.
+To sum up, our contributions are the following: \begin{itemize} \item We provide theoretically grounded evidence that UQ-AUC - a metric used in most UQ benchmarks - is a legitimate way to assess the correctness of the quantified uncertainties even in absence of identified uncertain subsets of data points or distributional hypotheses. \item We shed light on important connections between UQ-AUC and other related prior arts. \item We introduce a new metric, UQ-C-INDEX, which is maximized by a different scoring ground truth and offers an alternative standpoint for UQ evaluation. \item We prove that UQ-AUC and UQ-C-INDEX are actionable tools to identify subsets of data points for which the model reliability is higher. \item We provide an empirical evaluation of the suggested metrics on synthetic data with known scoring ground truth. \item We demonstrate the flexibility and minimalism of the setting in which those metrics can be used in production on real datasets. \end{itemize} The investigated metrics can be generalized to the multi-class case through the usual one-versus-rest extensions.